magomimmo/modern-cljs/doc/tutorial-18.md

 > available.

-You can check the content of the project map associated with a profile by issuing the following `lein with-profile` commands:
+You can check the content of the project map associated with a profile by issuing the following `lein with-profile` command:

 ```bash
 $ lein with-profile user pprint